Ophelia | John Everett Millais' artistic treaty on Melancholia

 A tragic story

 Elizabeth Siddal, the future wife of Millais’ friend Dante Gabriel Rossetti, was the model who interpreted Ophelia.
-Millais had the model immersed in the bath of his apartment in Gower Street in London, to reproduce the drowning faithfully and to have the effect of the swelling of the dress immersed in water.
+Millais had the model immersed in the bath of his apartment in Gower Street, London, to faithfully reproduce the drowning and achieve the effect of the dress swelling when submerged in water.
 This led Elizabeth to fall ill with terrible bronchitis, which permanently affected her health.

 Ophelia as a Shakespearean character